KieronGillingham/CDA404-Assessment/Documentation.md

 ## Background
 There are many students who struggle with balancing their workload and keeping organised.
 This application aims to provide a system to help students manage their time effectively.

 The principal idea is to analyse a students timetable and calculate how much independent study needs to be done for each unit/project.
-The application would then integrate with the Google Calendar API to create a weekly timetable for the student.
+The application would then integrate with the Google Calendar API to create a weekly timetable for the student around their current commitments.

 ---